MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

 data: 'Hello, world: 25'
 ```

 The above publisher node is very simple and looks exactly how do we impelent nodes in ROS1.
 But ROS2 provides more powerful API functions and also places a greater emphasis on object-oriented programming.
-So let's create another publisher but in a more OOP way:
+So let's create another publisher but in a more OOP way and using the timer functions of the ROS2 API.
+The other important API function is `rclpy.spin(node)` which keeps the node running until we don't force quit it with `ctrl+c`.

 ```python
 #!/usr/bin/env python3